epochpic/epochpic.github.io/content/tutorial/FAQ.md

 to cover most aspects of the code functionality.
 However, the code is written in a fairly modular and consistent manner, so reading through that is the best source of information.
-If you get stuck then you can post questions on the CCPForge forums.
+If you get stuck then you can post questions on the GitHub forums.

 ## I want to have a full understanding of how **EPOCH** works.
 How do I do that? {#i-want-to-have-a-full-understanding-of-how-epoch-works.-how-do-i-do-that}